geekyBrewster/HackTheGap2018/README.md

 ## Acknowledgments

-* Chris Black, Kris Szafranski & Prime Academy for the app shell
+* Prime Academy for the SEAN stack app shell